Clustering multivariate functional data using the epigraph and hypograph indices: a case study on Madrid air quality: Clustering multivariate functional data

 \subsection{Clustering methods for multivariate functional data in the literature}

-In this section, we present several existing approaches from the literature for clustering multivariate functional data, which will be compared to the results of EHyClus.
+In this section, we present several existing approaches from the literature for clustering MFD.
+The outcomes of these approaches will be compared to the results of EHyClus.
 For benchmarking purposes, six distinct methods from the literature have been selected.
-Additionally, to ascertain whether \textbf{MEI} and \textbf{MHI} offer more insights about the data compared to $\rho$\textbf{MEI} and $\rho$\textbf{MHI}, EHyClus as explained in Section \ref{ehyclus}, has also been tested with the definition of the indexes as a weighted average of the one-dimensional indexes with two elections of the weights.
-The uniform definition of the weights, and the one based on the covariance matrices of each component, are taken into account.
+Furthermore, to ascertain whether \textbf{MEI} and \textbf{MHI} offer more insights about the data compared to $\rho$\textbf{MEI} and $\rho$\textbf{MHI}, EHyClus as explained in Section~\ref{ehyclus}, has also been tested applying \textbf{uMEI} and \textbf{uMHI} (uniform weights) and \textbf{cMEI} and \textbf{cMHI} (weights based on the covariance matrices).